Professor Geoff Nicholls

 • Computational statistics

-Geoff is working on Monte-Carlo based Bayesian statistical inference for problems with computationally demanding prior and likelihood evaluations.
-Practical computational methods for making Bayesian model comparison for complex stochastic systems are needed.
-Research is driven by problems from a range of application areas, including Geoscience, Linguistics, Genetics and Archaeology.
+Geoff is working on Bayesian statistical inference for problems with computationally demanding prior and likelihood evaluations.
+Research is driven by problems presented by scientists and scholars working in a range of application areas, including Geoscience, Linguistics, History and Sociology, Genetics and Archaeology.
+Solving these problems motivates new statistical models, well adapted computational tools and novel statistical methodology.

 Publications